from small one page howto to huge articles all in one place

 You should call curl_global_cleanup(3) once for each call you make to curl_global_init(3), after you are done using libcurl.

-This function is not thread safe.
-You must not call it when any other thread in the program (i.e. a thread sharing the same memory) is running.
-This doesn't just mean no other thread that is using libcurl.
-Because curl_global_cleanup(3) calls functions of other libraries that are similarly thread unsafe, it could conflict with any other thread that uses these other libraries.
+If this is not thread-safe, you must not call this function when any other thread in the program (i.e. a thread sharing the same memory) is running.
+This does not only mean other threads that use libcurl.
+Because curl_global_cleanup(3) calls functions of other libraries that are similarly thread-unsafe, it could conflict with any other thread that uses these other libraries.

 See the description in libcurl(3) of global environment requirements for details of how to use this function.